Iron-E/Gilbo-API/README.md

 - [ ] Battle other players over LAN.
 Not really sure about this one.

 ### Modification / Structure
-- Creative Commons License and Object-oriented design makes modification and redistribution easy.
+- Creative Commons License and Object-oriented design allows for easy utilization or modification, and permits redistribution.
-- All objects (inventories, attack lists, stat lists, etc) are created independantly and then an *entity* is defined as having them.
-See [documentation](https://github.com/ajzett/Gilbo-API/blob/master/DOCUMENTATION.md) for more.

 # Changelogs
+- None until release